 Salary sacrifice arrangements have historically been beneficial in saving tax, NICs or both.
 Unfortunately, the government clamped down on salary sacrifice starting April 2017, and now there are only limited applications of such arrangements.

-Employer contributions are made gross, but with employee contributions, differing arrangements arise, which although always provide for full tax relief, do not by default, provide for NICs relief.
+Employer contributions are made gross, but with employee contributions, differing arrangements arise, which, although they always provide for full tax relief, do not, by default, provide for NICs relief.

 The typical structures in place are as follows:

-By way of example, a basic rate employee who contributes £1,200 p.a. could save £159 in NICs, which would be seen as a direct increase in net pay.
-The employer would save £181, and this is all by switching into a salary sacrifice arrangement using the same contribution levels.
-The employers saving may also be used in part or whole, to make an additional ‘top up’ contribution into the employee pension scheme.
+By way of example, a basic rate employee who contributes £1,200 p.a. could save £144 in NICs, which would be seen as a direct increase in net pay.
+The employer would save £166, and this is all by switching into a salary sacrifice arrangement using the same contribution levels.
+The employer's savings may also be used in part or whole to make an additional ‘top-up’ contribution to the employee pension scheme.

 In terms of scale, a salary sacrifice arrangement could provide significant savings and more so with the new levy increases.
 The following table illustrates typical savings, all per year.

-As can be seen, pension salary sacrifice arrangements can generate a saving in terms of NICs and this is even more important to help mitigate an element of the Health & Social Care Levy.
+As can be seen, pension salary sacrifice arrangements can generate a saving in terms of NICs.

 The Employment Tax team at Crowe have significant experience in assisting clients with implementing such arrangements.

-If you would like to discuss this further please contact your usual Crowe contact.
+If you would like to discuss this further, please get in touch with your usual Crowe contact.